Choosing An Instrument

 Electronic Keyboards

-Electronic keyboards are smaller, with fewer keys than an acoustic or digital piano, and feature light, easily depressed keys.
-While they are an affordable and portable option, they are not ideal for students beginning piano lessons.
+Electronic keyboards are smaller, with fewer keys and light, springy action.
+While they can seem like an affordable starting point, they are not ideal for learning piano.

 Seating And Stands